 One of the most common methods of stealing purses or bags is from the back of a chair or from under the table while in cafes, restaurants, and nightclubs/bars, including higher-end establishments.
 Again, keep your valuables with you and never leave them unattended or out of your sight.

 Some swindlers may impersonate police officers and ask for your identification and money.
 First of all, bear in mind that a real police officer will never ask for money.

-Ask for their white plastic three-colour card indicating “Police” in the centre, diagonally crossed in blue, white and red and bearing markings on both sides.
+Ask for their white plastic three-color card indicating “Police” in the center, diagonally crossed in blue, white and red and bearing markings on both sides.

 Public parks should be avoided after dark as they are often frequented by drug dealers and prostitutes.